jkaewprateep/Neuron-Networks-review/README.md

 ```

 #### Create a custom LSTM model as class object ####
-🧸💬 Create a custom LSTM model as class object
+🧸💬 You can create a custom sequential model from the object class or tf.keras.Model class [Jump To]( https://www.tensorflow.org/api_docs/python/tf/keras/Model ) This is super easy you can removed the comment and use inherit class pattern.
 ```
 class PTBModel(object):